Federal Emergency Unemployment Compensation (EUC) to Expire December 28, 2013

 Currently, the maximum number of weeks an individual can receive UI benefits in Wisconsin depends upon the time each EUC Tier begins.
 The following chart includes current and past federal extensions to UI benefits.

 The 2011 Federal Budget Control Act established automatic spending cuts (otherwise referred to as “Sequestration”) designed to reduce federal budget deficits.
 As a result, there is a 10.7% reduction to the EUC Weekly Benefit Rate (WBR) and to the EUC Maximum Benefit Amount (MBA).
 The percentage reduction applies to all EUC payments beginning with the week ending April 6, 2013 (UI week 14/13).
+This reduction will not apply to EUC Tiers that begin October 27, 2013 (UI week 44/13) and later.

 |Benefit Program||Weeks Available||Deadline to Establish Benefits|